 CTLT is a four-week leadership experience conducted at units in the continental U.S., Alaska, Hawaii, South Korea, and Europe.
-Students are placed in charge of a regular Army platoon of approximately 35 soldiers.
-The student's objective is to perform the leadership and management tasks necessary to train the platoon’s soldiers and maintain its equipment.
+Cadets are placed in charge of a regular Army platoon of approximately 35 Soldiers.
+The Cadet’s objective is to perform the leadership and management tasks necessary to train the platoon’s Soldiers and maintain its equipment.

-While in CTLT, cadets continue to receive a rate of pay and allowances equivalent to that received at Advanced Camp.
+While in CTLT, Cadets continue to receive a rate of pay (Cadet Basic Pay) and allowances equivalent to that received at Advanced Camp.
 Transportation to and from the unit is provided.
-In addition, cadets stay in the Bachelor Officer Quarters and eat meals in the unit’s dining facilities.
+In addition, Cadets stay in Bachelor Officer Quarters and eat meals in the unit’s dining facility.

-The experiences, insights, and firsthand knowledge received will better prepare the cadet for a future as an officer.
-To attend CTLT, a cadet must:
+The experiences, insights, and firsthand knowledge received will better prepare the Cadet for a future as an Army Officer.
+To attend CTLT, a Cadet must meet the following criteria:

-This is the best way to "check out" a branch before selecting the one you would like to be assigned in the fall of your senior year.
+This is a great way to research a military branch before selecting the one you would like to be assigned to during the accessions process.